martinboers/plcnext-book/src/ch03-05-rsc-services.md

 A list of the RSC services that are available in the PLCnext runtime is given in [Appendix B][appendix-b].

-RSC services can be accessed in two ways:
+RSC services can be accessed at least in two ways:

-* Linking to the relevant C++ shared object libraries.
+* Using an SDK to link to the relevant C++ shared object libraries.
+This provides local access to RSC services running on the same device as the C++ client.
-* (using TCP socket-based communication - like the Java library does)
+* Via [gRPC][grpc], either locally via a Unix Domain Socket or remotely using Transport Layer Security (TLS).

 In the next chapter, you will: